Tech lifts European shares despite hawkish ECB signals

 For a Reuters live blog on U.S., UK and European stock markets, click LIVE/ or type LIVE/ in a news window

-Jan 23 (Reuters) - European stocks edged higher on Monday, lifted by technology and real estate stocks, as expectations of a mild recession in the euro zone offset hawkish remarks from European Central Bank (ECB) officials that sent the euro to a nine-month high.
+Jan 23 (Reuters) - European stocks edged higher on Monday, lifted by technology and mining shares, as expectations of a mild recession in the euro zone offset hawkish remarks from European Central Bank (ECB) officials that sent the euro to a nine-month high.

-The pan-European STOXX 600 index .STOXX rose 0.4% after posting its first weekly decline of the year on Friday.
-Europe's tech stocks .SX8P jumped 1.4% after their Wall Street peers rallied on Friday following upbeat results from streaming giant Netflix Inc NFLX.O. .N
+The pan-European STOXX 600 index .STOXX rose 0.2% after posting its first weekly decline of the year on Friday.
+Tech stocks .SX8P jumped 1.4% after their Wall Street peers rallied on Friday following upbeat results from streaming giant Netflix Inc NFLX.O. .N

-The euro EUR= jumped after ECB governing council member Klaas Knot said on Sunday the central bank was set to increase interest rates by 50 basis points in both February and March and would continue to raise rates in the months after.
+The euro EUR= climbed 0.4% and euro zone banks .SX7E added 0.7% after ECB governing council member Klaas Knot said on Sunday the central bank was set to increase interest rates by 50 basis points in both February and March and would continue to raise rates in the months after.

 Investors will look for more clues on the central bank's tightening plans when ECB President Christine Lagarde speaks later in the day.

+The benchmark STOXX 600 index hit a nine-month high last week as a warm winter in Europe, evidence of moderating inflation and China abandoning its tight COVID-19 rules brightened the outlook for Europe's economy.

-Among single stocks, German flavour and fragrance maker Symrise SY1G.DE fell 7.1% after it reported a lower-than-expected EBITDA margin for 2022 and announced impairment for Swedencare AB SECARE.ST.
+Among single stocks, Symrise SY1G.DE fell 7.1% after the German flavour and fragrance maker reported a lower-than-expected EBITDA margin for 2022 and announced impairment for Swedencare AB SECARE.ST.

 ((sruthi.shankar@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2787;))